Duty of care for waste

 - waste is transported by the council or an authorised private contractor - read more about trade waste

-- a waste transfer note (a written description of the waste) is completed for every transfer of waste or for a specified period and kept on record for at least two years
+- a written description of the waste is completed for every transfer of waste or for a specified period.
+It is kept on record for at least two years

 - a waste transfer note or waste information e.g. invoice or contract, has to be produced upon request, either by a local authority or the Environment Agency

 Transferring waste to an unregistered company or person, or failing to provide a waste transfer note is an offence.
 Being unable to provide a waste transfer notice or waste information is an offence and could lead to a fixed penalty notice.
 Businesses found guilty on conviction are also subject to a fine up to £5,000.

 Waste carriers must be registered with the Environment Agency.
 Carrying waste without authorisation is an offence: the Clean Neighbourhoods and Environment Act 2005 empowers authorities to issue fixed penalty notices for failure to produce carriers registration documentation.
 Those found guilty on conviction are subject to a fine of up to £5,000.

 - Register or renew as a waste carrier on the Environment Agency webpage